pivotal/docs-tap/namespace-provisioner/ootb-supply-chain.hbs.md

 To create a developer namespace, see [Provision Developer Namespaces](provision-developer-ns.hbs.md).

 Namespace Provisioner can automate the creation of a Tekton pipeline and a ScanPolicy that is needed for the workload to run on an Out of the Box Supply Chain with Testing and Scanning.
-Create a sample Pipeline and a ScanPolicy in your GitOps repository and add your GitOps repository as an additional source in Namespace Provisioner configuration in TAP values.
+Create a sample Pipeline and a ScanPolicy in your GitOps repository and add your GitOps repository as an additional source in Namespace Provisioner configuration in `tap-values.yaml`.
 See [Customize Installation of Namespace Provisioner](customize-installation.hbs.md) for more details.

-Add the following configuration to your TAP values to add the [sample java pipeline and grype scan policy ](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/ns-provisioner-samples/testing-scanning-supplychain)to your developer namespace:
+Add the following configuration to your `tap-values.yaml` file to add the [sample java pipeline and grype scan policy ](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/ns-provisioner-samples/testing-scanning-supplychain)to your developer namespace:

 Using Namespace Provisioner Controller
-: Sample TAP values configuration:
+: Sample `tap-values.yaml` configuration:

     ```yaml
     namespace_provisioner: